RegressionAndOtherStoriesJulia/RegressionAndOtherStories.jl/README.md

 ## References

-Of course this package is focuseed on:
+Of course this package is focused on:

 0. [Gelman, Hill, Vehtari: Regression and Other Stories](https://www.cambridge.org/highereducation/books/regression-and-other-stories/DD20DD6C9057118581076E54E40C372C#overview)